 From the High Street, Station Road led down from the Ingress Tavern to Northfleet Railway Station.
 On the corner with Station Street were the Mission Rooms, built in 1882.
 They were used as a temporary boys school by the Northfleet Education Board in 1886 and 1887 while the new school was being built at Lawn Road.
 The Northfleet Silver Band practised in the Mission Hall for many years.
 Jack Jackson, the son of the band conductor, played the cornet as a boy in the band.
 He later became one of the BBC record presenters in the 1940s to 1970s and was the forerunner of the modern disc jockey.

 The railway station was opened in 1849 at its present location although there was not a great population in this area at the time, nor had the huge cement industry as yet developed.
 The original station building perished in a fire and was rebuilt in the late 19th century.
 Railway electrification took place in 1952.
 The underpass between the 'Up' and 'Down' platforms was utilised as the main access to Ebbsfleet Park, which was situated between the railway and the Ebbsfleet river that skirted the park's southern boundary.
+The park was opened on 12 May 1909 and in the early days children used to paddle and play in the clear water of the Ebbsfleet, but after the construction of the sewerage works the stream became dangerously polluted.
+The park had a bandstand, which was frequently used prior to the Second World War, swings, roundabouts and a slide for the children, plus a putting green for the adults.
+There was a brick park keeper's hut just inside the main gate, along with a drinking fountain.
+Ebbsfleet Park was closed in about 1971 when the new railway sidings for Northfleet Cement Works were built on the site.

 From the junction with College Road, the High Street becomes Stonebridge Road, commonly known as Stonebridge Hill (formerly Fisherman's Hill).